ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.sonnen/README.md

     ```
 #### Channel: powermeter
 This channel has two subchannels, e.g. `4_1` and `4_2` where one represents consumption and the other one production.
+E.g. `4_1.kwh_imported` represents the overall production since installation of the battery.

 The both channels have the identical states.
 All states are read-only numbers.

 ### Channel: inverter
 The channel consists of read-only states of type `number`, providing information about the inverter of your battery.

+### Channel: ios
+The channel consists of read-only states of type `boolean`, providing information about the discrete IO states of your battery.

 ## Changelog
 <!--
 	Placeholder for the next version (at the beginning of the line):
 	### __WORK IN PROGRESS__
 -->
+### 1.10.0 (2022-04-18)
+* (rivengh) added battery discrete io states

 ### 1.9.8 (2021-09-27)
 * (foxriver76) make requesting online status optional for 8080 api (closes #76)